-Tiffany Trump Marks First Day Of Law School With Super Basic Instagram Post
+Tiffany Trump Instagrams Georgetown Law First Day Of School In Basic Post

-Attention everyone: Tiffany Trump has officially begun her Law School career.
-Now, this wasn't exactly exclusive information beforehand — her school publicly listed its start date as Monday, Aug.
+Attention everyone: Tiffany Trump has officially begun her law school career.
+Now, this wasn't exactly exclusive information -- her school publicly listed its start date as Monday, Aug.
 28. Still, just for those who weren't in the know, Trump Instagrammed Georgetown Law's first day of school with a super basic post.

 This, needless to say, is par for the course when it comes to how millennials commemorate the first day of anything.

 First day at work?
 Take a basic selfie by your new company's logo.
 First day in college?
-Take a basic selfie of your dorm room after moving in (which, let's face is, literally the only time it's clean during freshman year).
+Take a basic selfie of your dorm room after moving in (which, let's face it, is literally the only time it's clean during freshman year).

-As for the first day at a prestigious law school, the apparent protocol is to post a picture of a desk that is perfectly coordinated to complement the university's official colors, whilst featuring a perfectly placed cap on the side of your binder.
+As for the first day at a prestigious law school, the apparent protocol is to post a picture of a desk that is perfectly coordinated to complement the university's official colors while featuring a perfectly placed cap on the side of your binder.

 Ah, Tiffany Trump really is the most relatable member of the first family.